 We reproduce a short quote from the interview with Jenny.
 To read more, see links below to two articles, and to see the full discussion, scroll down to see the video.

-Jenny Sinclair, director of Together for the Common Good had a word of warning about the partnership between government and faith groups:
+Jenny Sinclair, Founder and Director of Together for the Common Good had a word of warning about the partnership between government and faith groups:

 “Accepting government money comes with a cost and mission drift is inevitable…it’s really important that faith groups and faith-based charities hold on to their sense of ethos…inevitably when we become service providers there is a risk of seeking to justify our existence as a useful handmaid of the state…we’re more than this, we have a sacred civic role, churches have been in relationship with communities for hundreds of years.